 A colonoscopy can prevent colorectal cancer in more than one way.

-In Delaware, colorectal cancer is the third-most commonly diagnosed cancer in men and women and the third-most common cause of cancer death.
+In Delaware and the U.S., colorectal cancer is the third-most commonly diagnosed cancer in men and women and the third-most common cause of cancer death.

 Almost all colon cancers can be prevented through early screening.
 A colonoscopy is a painless test that not only can find polyps that can lead to cancer, but can also remove them on the spot.

 Beginning at age 50, both men and women should have a colonoscopy every 10 years.
 If there is a history of cancer in your family or if prior colonoscopies have resulted in the removal of polyps, you should be screened more often.

 You are at a greater risk for colon cancer if you:

 - Eat a diet high in red and processed meats

 - Are obese